Driving operational change

 In 2007 an opportunity arose to acquire Resolution plc, Phoenix’s principal competitor and a FTSE 100 company.
 We believed that this acquisition represented an opportunity to create further value through consolidation in the industry and through the application of similar techniques to those applied following the original acquisition of Phoenix.

 Subsequent to the reverse takeover of Euronext-listed Liberty Acquisitions Holdings (International) Company in 2009, the company sought shareholder approval for a Premium Listing on the London Stock Exchange.
 Phoenix was included in the FTSE 250 index with effect from September 2010.

-We sold our shares in the business over the following years, and fully realised the business in July 2014, resulting in a gross multiple of 2.0x and a gross IRR of 27%.
+We sold our shares in the business over the following years, and fully realised the business in July 2014.

 Date of investment: April 2005

 Deal type: Private sale